ALL ON 4 DENTAL IMPLANT PROCEDURE

 5.3 Recovery and preparation for your new teeth

-While you are recovering, we work off the stents records we got in surgery (Step 5.2).
+While you are recovering, we work off the stents records we have in surgery (Step 5.2).

 These are used to prepare a new set of teeth to try in your mouth.